 NFL Stock Symbol

-There is no stock ticker or symbol for the NFL, as the company is not publicly listed on any stock exchange in the USA or internationally.
+The NFL has no stock ticker or symbol, as the company is not publicly listed on any stock exchange in the USA or internationally.

 The National Football League has no stock symbol because it issues no stock.